jontek2/A-better-print_start-macro/README.md

  Just like you did in printer.cfg you will need to go through and uncomment parts of the macro in order to make it work with your printer:

  - Bed mesh (2 lines at 2 locations)
- - Screw_tilt_adjust if your printer is a Trident
+ - Z_TILT_ADJUST if your printer is a Trident
  - Quad gantry level if your printer is a V2
  - [Nevermore](https://github.com/nevermore3d/Nevermore_Micro) - if you have one